-In particular, electrically induced transitions between different CDW phases, as well as CDW-metal transitions have been demonstrated in the 1T polymorph of tantalum disulfide (TaS$_2$)~\cite{hollander15,vaskivskyi16,grisafe18,li16,geremew19,zheng17}, with a timescale of a few nanoseconds, making this material a promising candidate for high-speed energy-efficient electronic applications~\cite{zheng17,liu16,khitun18}.
-The voltage or electric field induced IMT or resistive transition is known to be a highly complex process which involves a large variety of microscopic mechanisms including carrier dynamics, lattice distortions, heat transport, and electron correlation effect.
-The electrical switching from CDW to metallic state is no exception.
-On the other hand, recent experiments indicated that this process is driven mainly by motion of complex domain walls~\cite{vaskivskyi16} and is qualitatively different from the resistive switching in complex oxides or chalcogenide glass which are characterized by highly inhomogeneous intermediate states~\cite{waser07,sawa08,waser09,kim11,jeong12,lee15,janod15}.
+In particular, electrically driven transitions between distinct CDW phases, as well as CDW-to-metal transitions, have been experimentally demonstrated in the 1T polymorph of tantalum disulfide (TaS$_2$)~\cite{hollander15,vaskivskyi16,grisafe18,li16,geremew19,zheng17}.
+These transitions occur on nanosecond timescales, rendering this material a compelling candidate for high-speed, energy-efficient electronic devices~\cite{zheng17,liu16,khitun18}.
+The voltage- or electric-field-induced IMT is intrinsically a highly complex nonequilibrium process involving the interplay of carrier dynamics, lattice distortions, thermal transport, and electron correlations.
+The electrically driven CDW-to-metal transition is no exception.
+Recent experiments suggest, however, that this process is primarily governed by the nucleation and propagation of complex domain walls~\cite{vaskivskyi16}, distinguishing it qualitatively from resistive switching in complex oxides or chalcogenide glasses, where the transition proceeds through highly inhomogeneous intermediate states~\cite{waser07,sawa08,waser09,kim11,jeong12,lee15,janod15}.

-Despite its fundamental importance and technological implications, theoretical modeling of the electrically induced CDW transitions remains mostly at the phenomenological level.
-This is understandably a difficult task due to the multi-scale nature of the problem.
-On one hand, one needs to describe the dynamical evolution of the lattice degrees of freedom, while accounting for the nonequilibrium nature of the electron system.
-On the other hand, large-scale real-space simulation is required in order to capture the transient pattern formation and domain-wall propagation.
-Finally, for systems with strong electron correlation, the need of proper many-body techniques further adds the computational complexity.
+Despite its fundamental significance and technological relevance, theoretical modeling of electrically induced CDW transitions has largely remained at a phenomenological level.
+This challenge arises from the intrinsically multiscale nature of the problem.
+On the microscopic level, one must describe the nonequilibrium electronic response and its feedback on the lattice degrees of freedom, while on mesoscopic and macroscopic scales, large-scale real-space simulations are required to capture transient pattern formation and domain-wall nucleation and propagation.
+For systems with strong electronic correlations, the need for appropriate many-body techniques further exacerbates the computational complexity.